-This submission addresses the question of whether a scheme for allowing voluntary assisted dying, that is the prescription of a lethal dose of a poison to a person for the purpose of causing the person's death either by self-administration (assisted suicide) or administration by another person, including by a health practitioner (euthanasia) which has effective safeguards to guarantee no wrongful deaths has yet been designed and implemented anywhere in the world, and whether such a scheme can be designed and implemented for the Australian Capital Territory.
+This submission addresses the question of whether the Voluntary Assisted Dying Bill 2023 [the Bill] would enact a scheme for allowing voluntary assisted dying, that is the prescription of a lethal dose of a poison to a person for the purpose of causing the person's death either by self-administration (assistance to suicide) or administration by another person, including by a health practitioner (euthanasia) which has effective safeguards to guarantee no wrongful deaths.
+If the scheme to be enacted by the Bill cannot effectively prevent wrongful deaths - of the 12 categories set out in the submission - then it would be unsafe to enact it and the Bill should be withdrawn or opposed.

-Scrutinising the evidence from the 26 jurisdictions which permit euthanasia and/or assisted suicide leads to the conclusion that they are all fatally flawed as they each fail to exclude the twelve categories of wrongful deaths, including wrongful deaths by coercion.
+Scrutinising the evidence from the 26 jurisdictions which permit euthanasia and/or assistance to suicide leads to the conclusion that they are all fatally flawed1 as they each fail to exclude the twelve categories of wrongful deaths2, including wrongful deaths by coercion.3 Additionally, the Bill has less safeguards than many other jurisdictions and the scheme it would enact would carry a high risk of wrongful deaths.